Dwayne Johnson: Other work

 In 2000, Johnson published his autobiography, The Rock Says..., co-written with Joe Layden.
 It debuted at No. 1 on The New York Times Best Seller list and remained on the list for several weeks.
 In 2013, Johnson hosted and produced the TNT reality competition series The Hero.
 In 2014, he hosted another TNT reality series, Wake Up Call.
 In 2019, Johnson started hosting the NBC competition series The Titan Games.

 In March 2016, Johnson partnered with American fitness apparel manufacturer Under Armour to release "Project Rock".
 The first item in his partnership with Under Armour, a gym bag, sold out in a couple of days.
 His second item, a black T-shirt sporting his signature "Brahma bull", sold out after being worn at WrestleMania 32.
 Johnson also released an alarm clock app as part of "Project Rock" that received more than one million downloads in its first week of release.
 Since then, they have released sneakers, headphones, and other apparel.

 In 2016, Johnson started his YouTube channel.
 His first video, The YouTube Factory, featured online personality Lilly Singh and several other internet stars.
-In 2019, Johnson announced he would launch a competitive bodybuilding show, "Athleticon", with his business partner and ex-wife, Dany Garcia.
+In 2019, Johnson revealed plans to launch a competitive bodybuilding event called "Athleticon" alongside his business partner and ex-wife, Dany Garcia.
 It is set to rival other long-standing bodybuilding shows such as The Arnold Classic and Joe Weider's Mr. Olympia.
 The show was set to debut in October 2020 in Atlanta, Georgia, but plans were disrupted by the COVID-19 pandemic.

 A fan of the rapper Tech N9ne, Johnson is featured on the song "Face Off" from the rapper's 2021 album Asin9ne.